-South Africans are well known for their meat obsession and normally vetkoek is served with a curry mince filling, but I wanted to try it with a vegetarian filling as we are actively eating less meat and more veggies.
+South Africans are well known for their meat obsession and serve this deep-fried delight with a curry mince filling, but I wanted to try it with a vegetarian filling as we are actively eating less meat and more veggies for health and sustainability.

-Being a great supporter of the real food diet, this is something my grandma will recognise so to me it’s fine to eat on occasion, even if it’s a deep-fried bread bun.
+Being a great supporter of the real food flexitarian diet, this is something my grandma, perhaps not yours, will recognise so to me it’s fine to eat on occasion, even if it’s a deep-fried bread bun.
 I’m sure your grandmother will agree as it’s definitely something to try at least once.

-If you would like to make your doughbun with a mince filling, I’ve used the same basic spices to flavour the veggie option as you would the mince so you should be safe to substitute the black beans with beef mince.
+If you would like to make this with a mince filling, I’ve used the same basic spices to flavour the veggie option as you would the mince so you should be safe to substitute the black beans with 500g beef mince.

-Vetkoek Doughbun with Black Bean and Vegetable Curry Filling
+Vetkoek with Black Bean and Vegetable Curry Filling

 - 250 ml lukewarm water